Skip to main content

 I contemplate the meaning of life and better ways to serve one another.

 I greatly value silence, solitude and peace.
-I abhor violence in all its forms, including state sactioned violence.
-I do not support the death penalty for criminal offenses other than for high treason, crimes against humanity, and tyrrany (the kind that kills it’s own citizens).
+I abhor violence in all its forms, including state-sanctioned violence.
+I do not support the death penalty for criminal offenses other than for high treason, crimes against humanity, and tyranny (the kind that kills its own citizens).

 I am vehemently anti-war.
 It is evil, by all measures.
 It creates widows, orphans, and disabled people.
 These people then become vulnerable to being abandoned, lost, and forgotten.
 War inflicts endless ongoing cycles of trauma and suffering on innocent lives.
 While I have great respect for our military, it is my personal belief that killing any human being, for any purpose – including war – is a sin of the highest order.
 I do not support the taking of innocent human life.